dotTHzTAG/Documentation/catsper_tutorial.md

 The bottom half of the 'Data Manipulation (DM)' tab is for CaTSper to extract values at, or find the peak above, a certain frequency.

 #### Frequency Base Tab
-<b>Stage 5</b>: Under the 'Frequency Base' tab, the user can extract values at chosen terahertz frequency specified in the 'Get Data from Frequency(THz)' box.
-The 'DISPLAY X LINES' button will add a dashed red line to this specified frequency.
+<b>Stage 5</b>: Under the 'Frequency Base' tab, the user can extract values at a chosen terahertz frequency specified in the 'Get Data from Frequency(THz)' box.
+The 'Display X Lines' button will add a dashed red line to this specified frequency in the upper 'PLOT 1' area.
+Multiple frequencies can be specified for plotting on the same graph by entering the desired frequencies into the 'Get Data from Frequency(THz)' field with values separated by a space.

-<b>Stage 6</b>: 'REARRANGE DATA' button gets the values on the y-axis from 'PLOT 1' at the specified frequency and display the 'Measurement' name (if pre-defined) and 'X-axis data'.
+<b>Stage 6</b>: The 'Re-arrange Data' button finds the values on the y-axis from 'PLOT 1' at the specified frequency, as well as choosing a plot title and x-labels in the 'Measurement' and 'X-axis Data' fields respectively.
+The title can be updated by editing the text in the 'Measurement' field then re-plotting the graph.

-<b>Stage 7</b>: 'PLOT' button will plot the 'Y-axis data' against 'X-axis data' on the area to the right-hand-side.
-The user can define the 'X-Label' (default value 'Temperature (K)') and 'Y-Label' by changing the corresponding boxes.
+<b>Stage 7</b>: The 'Plot' button plots the y-axis data against data set on the 'PLOT 2' area to the right-hand side.
+The user can define the 'X-Label' and 'Y-Label' (i.e. axis titles) by changing the corresponding text fields.

 #### Peak Base Tab
-Under the 'Peak Base' tab, the user can ask CaTSper to find the peak on the frequency domain spectrum and plot the y-axis values where the peak is found against the data set number.
-The user can find the <b>algorithm</b> CaTSper uses to find peaks <a href='https://github.com/dotTHzTAG/Documentation/blob/main/catsper_function_ref.md#finding-peaks'><b>here</b></a>.
+Under the 'Peak Base' tab, the user can ask CaTSper to find the peaks in the frequency domain spectrum and plot the y-axis values where the peak is found against data set number.
+The user can find the algorithm CaTSper uses to find peaks <a href='https://github.com/dotTHzTAG/Documentation/blob/main/catsper_function_ref.md#finding-peaks'><b>here</b></a>.

-The user needs to define the minimum peak prominence (default value '0'), lower frequency limit (default value '1 THz') and the number of peaks (default value '1').
-Then, by clicking the 'REARRANGE DATA' button, CaTSper will locate the peaks above the chosen frequency limit.
+The user needs to define the minimum peak prominence (default value '0', in the same units as the y-axis of the upper plot), lower frequency limit (default value '1 THz') and the peak number to plot, numbered left to right for each data set (default value '1').
+Then, by clicking the 'Re-arrange Data' button, CaTSper will locate the peaks above the chosen frequency limit.

-'PLOT' button will plot the 'Y-axis data' where the peak is found against the individual data set on the area to the right-hand-side.
-The user can define the 'X-Label' (default value 'Temperature (K)') and 'Y-Label' by changing the corresponding boxes.
+The 'Plot' button will plot the y-value of peak <i>x</i>, where <i>x</i> is the 'Peak Num.' chosen earlier, against the individual data set on the area to the right-hand side.
+The user can define the 'X-Label' and 'Y-Label' (i.e. axis titles) by changing the corresponding boxes.

 ### Summary of All Button Functionalities Under the 'Data Manipulation' Tab
+'Import All Data': add all data sets from the 'Available Data Set' box to the 'Source Data Set' box <br>
-'IMPORT ALL DATA': add all data sets from the 'Available Data Set' box to the 'Source Data Set' box <br>
+'Import All Data (Inverse Sequence)': add all data sets from the 'Available Data Set' box to the 'Source Data Set' box in reverse order <br>
+'Calculate': evaluate the chosen y-axis data <br>
-'PLOT (individual data sets)': plot each data set as a separate curve <br>
+'Plot (individual data sets)': plot each data set as a separate curve <br>
-'PLOT (mean and range)': evaluate the mean of each y-axis value at its corresponding x-axis value and plot the average value curve as well as the region (shaded in red) where all data sets reside <br>
+'Plot (mean and range)': evaluate the mean of each y-axis value at its corresponding x-axis value and plot the average value curve as well as the region (shaded in red) where all data sets reside <br>
-'CALCULATE': arrange the chosen x-axis and y-axis variable to the respective axes <br>
-'DISPLAY X LINES': add a dashed red line to this specified frequency <br>
+'3D Plot (Frequency x-axis)': [insert description] 'Display X Lines': add a dashed red line to the upper plot at the specified frequency <br>
-'REARRANGE DATA' (frequency base): get the values on the y-axis from 'PLOT 1' at the specified frequency and display the 'Measurement' name (if pre-defined) and 'X-axis data' <br>
+'Re-arrange Data' (frequency base): get the y-axis values from 'PLOT 1' at the specified frequency, and display a plot title in the 'Measurement' field and the x-labels in the 'X-axis data' field <br>
-'REARRANGE DATA' (peak base): locate the peaks above the chosen frequency limit <br>
+'Re-arrange Data' (peak base): locate and label the peaks above the chosen frequency limit <br>
-'PLOT': reveal the plot for the frequency base or peak base analysis <br>
+'Plot': reveal the plot for the frequency base or peak base analysis <br>
-'PLOT (in a new figure)': reveal the plot on a new figure window <br>
+'Jet Colormap': change the colour scheme for the plots to jet colourmap <br>
-'SAVE DM DATA': save all data processed in DM to a .mat file <br>
+'Save DM_DATA': save all data processed in DM to a '.mat' file <br>
-'ASSIGN FD DATA IN WORKSPACE': assign all data processed in DM to the workspace as 'DM_data' <br>
+'Assign FD_DATA in Workspace': assign all data processed in DM to the MATLAB workspace as 'DM_data' <br>